 - Date of formation and the name and signature of a person authorized to form the LLC

-Mail or fax the completed Certificate of Formation to the Division of Corporations
+Submit online or mail the completed Certificate of Formation to the Division of Corporations

 Delaware LLC costs and fees?

 - Delaware LLCs have a $90 filing fee paid to the Division of Corporations.